Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/taxonomy-api-2.md

 ### Personal access tokens

-Personal access token are an alternative to using passwords for authentication to Amplitude Data when using the Taxonomy API or Ampli CLI.
-Personal access tokens are intended to access Amplitude Data resources on behalf of yourself.
-Each token can only access specific Data projects.
+Personal access tokens (also known as API tokens) are an alternative to using passwords for authentication to Amplitude Data when using the Taxonomy API or Ampli CLI.
+Personal access tokens are used to access Amplitude Data resources on behalf of a user.
+Each token can access only a single Data project.
 You can have many of them and you can revoke access to each one at any time.
 To access resources on behalf of an organization, or for long-lived integrations, you should use an OAuth2 client application.

-#### Retrieve personal access token
+#### Create a personal access token

-Navigate to Amplitude Data's Settings page and then check API Tokens section.
-Click "Create Token" button in the right upper corner to generate new token.
-Any token issued earlier can be revoked on this page as well.
+1. Navigate to Amplitude Data's Settings page and open the **API Tokens** section.
+2. Click **Create Token** in the upper right corner.
+3. Copy the token.
+You can't access the token again after you close the modal.

+You can also revoke any issued tokens from this page.
+Just click the three-dot menu next to the token and select **Delete**.

-#### Personal access token usage in Taxonomy API
+#### Use Personal access token in Taxonomy API

-Personal access token should be provided along with GraphQL request in `Authorization` header with `Bearer` schema, for example:
+Provide a personal access token along with the GraphQL request in the `Authorization` header with `Bearer` schema.
+For example:

 ```bash
 POST https://data-api.amplitude.com/graphql HTTP/1.1